 - NEW: Modulaser (Windows, Mac)

-- NEW: openFrameworks (via community plugin) (Mac, Linux, Windows*, free)
+- NEW: openFrameworks, via ofxLaser or ofxHelios (Mac, Linux, Windows*, free)

 Both the hardware and the software of the Helios is open source.
-With cross-platform libraries, including example code in C++ and Python, it is easy to integrate the Helios into your own projects.
+With cross-platform libraries, including example code in C++ and Python (C# coming soon), it is easy to integrate the Helios into your own projects.
+There are also third party implementations, like laser-dac from Volst for node.js.

 - Max sample rate: 65.5 kpps